apache/pekko/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ### JavaLogger

-`akka.event.jul.JavaLogger` for integration with `java.util.logging` has been deprecated.
+`org.apache.pekko.event.jul.JavaLogger` for integration with `java.util.logging` has been deprecated.
 Use SLF4J instead, which also has support for `java.util.logging`.

-### akka.Main
+### org.apache.pekko.Main

-`akka.Main` is deprecated in favour of starting the `ActorSystem` from a custom main class instead. `akka.Main` was not adding much value and typically a custom main class is needed anyway.
+`org.apache.pekko.Main` is deprecated in favour of starting the `ActorSystem` from a custom main class instead. `org.apache.pekko.Main` was not adding much value and typically a custom main class is needed anyway.

 ### Pluggable DNS